jan3dev/aqua-test-scripts/full_regression_tests/swap__full_regression_test.md

 - Amount lower than the lower limit for peg in
 - Swap all
 - Some amount lower than swap all
+- Verify peg-in amount in second field is rougly: (peg-out amount - liquid fee - sideswap fee) (difference should be much lower than peg-out due to liquid fee being much lower)

 LBTC to USDT
 - Amount lower than available